mtvs/eloquent-approval/README.md

 ## How it works?

 It does it by using a dedicated column to store the _approval status_ of an entity.

 New entities are marked as _pending_ and then can become _approved_ or _rejected_.
+Also when an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.

 When querying the model only _approved_ entities will be retrieved by default.
 In this way the _rejected_ entities as well as _pending_ ones will be excluded.
 You can include those by explicitly specifying it.

 ## Install